-"Proprietary Right" means any of the following, anywhere in or throughout the world and under any law or legal system: (i) any patent and any patent application (including, without limitation, any utility and design patent and patent application, and any provisional, continuation, continuation-in-part, divisional, reissue, reexamination, substitution, extension, and foreign, international and other counterpart and equivalent of any patent and/or patent application), and any right in or to or arising from any utility model, invention disclosure, patent disclosure, or invention (whether or not patentable), (ii) any copyright and any right similar thereto, whether arising from statute, regulation, common or judicial law, treaty or otherwise, and any registration, application for registration, and renewal thereof or related thereto, (iv) any mask work right, and any registration, application for registration, and renewal thereof or related thereto, (v) any moral right, including, without limitation, rights of attribution and integrity, (vi) any data base right and any right in or to or arising from any computer program (whether in source code, object code, or other form), algorithm, data, website, webpage, web address, web presence, uniform resource locator, or digital property or information, (vii) any right in or to or arising from any trade secret, any know-how, or any confidential information, (viii) any personality, likeness, publicity, and privacy right, and (ix) any other intellectual or industrial property right, whether existing now or being recognized or created in the future.
+"Proprietary Right" means any of the following, anywhere in or throughout the world and under any law or legal system: (i) any patent and any patent application (including, without limitation, any utility and design patent and patent application, and any provisional, continuation, continuation-in-part, divisional, reissue, reexamination, substitution, extension, and foreign, international and other counterpart and equivalent of any patent and/or patent application), and any right in or to or arising from any utility model, invention disclosure, patent disclosure, or invention (whether or not patentable), (ii) any copyright and any right similar thereto, whether arising from statute, regulation, common or judicial law, treaty or otherwise, and any registration, application for registration, and renewal thereof or related thereto, (iv) any mask work right, and any registration, application for registration and integrity, (vi) any data base right and any right in or to or arising from any computer program (whether in source code, object code, or other form), algorithm, data, website, webpage, web address, web presence, uniform resource locator, or digital property or information, (vii) any personality, likeness, publicity, and privacy right, and (ix) any other intellectual or industrial property right, whether existing now or being recognized or created in the future.

-"Regulatory Authority" means any government or governmental or semi-governmental authority; judicial entity; minister, depailment, office, commission, delegate, instrumentality, agency, board, authority or organization of any government; regulatory organization established under statute; or any standards organization administering or superintending compliance with standards within the Territory, including, but not limited to, China's National Medical Products Administration (formerly known as the China Food and Drug Administration), Australia's Therapeutic Goods Administration, Japan's Pharmaceuticals and Medical Devices Agency, and Malaysia's Medical Device Authority.
+"Regulatory Authority" means any government or governmental or semi-governmental authority; judicial entity; minister, department, office, commission, delegate, instrumentality, agency, board, authority or organization of any government; regulatory organization established under statute; or any standards organization administering or superintending compliance with standards within the Territory, including, but not limited to, China's National Medical Products Administration (formerly known as the China Food and Drug Administration), Australia's Therapeutic Goods Administration, Japan's Pharmaceuticals and Medical Devices Agency, and Malaysia's Medical Device Authority.